Acceleration - Examples, Meaning, Types, Formula, Faqs

 • Change in both

-2. It is a vector quantity
+2. It is a vector quantity.

-Explain Acceleration with An Example.
+Explain Acceleration with An Example

 Let us understand what is the meaning of acceleration with the help of some examples.

-When we are on a roller coaster ride, as it starts, we experience a push backwards against our seats, and when it stops, we experience a push forward, and whenever it makes a sharp turn, we experience a push sidewards.
+When we are on a roller coaster ride, as it starts, we experience a push backward against our seats, and when it stops, we experience a push forward, and whenever it makes a sharp turn, we experience a push sidewards.
 This push experienced is all because of acceleration.

 When the ride starts or stops, there is a change in its speed.
 And when it makes a turn, there is a change in its direction.

-Acceleration Formula in General
+Define Acceleration Formula

 We are familiar that velocity is a vector quantity because it is a speed with direction.
 The acceleration 'a' is calculated as follows: